-Read this post to learn why more businesses are demanding SOC 2 compliance today and get our compliance playbook that walks you step-by-step through the process so you can present a thorough plan to your executive team and board.
+Read this post to learn how to achieve SOC 2 compliance with zero exceptions and take a look at our compliance playbook that walks you step-by-step through the process so you can present a thorough plan to your executive team and board.

 5. “How do we know that someone isn’t stealing our IP?”

-We see many businesses prematurely optimize for nation state attacks, but as a result, other major vulnerabilities and threats get forgotten about, which can cause even bigger issues.
+We see many businesses prematurely optimize for nation state attacks, but as a result, other significant vulnerabilities and threats get forgotten about, which can cause even bigger issues.

 Final Words: Be Prepared for the Unexpected . . .

-Trust in your knowledge and expertise, and with a little preparation, board meetings can become a productive place for real conversations, bringing security closer to the heart of the business and gaining widespread buy-in to make your job easier.
+Trust in your knowledge and expertise, and with a reasonable amount of preparation, board meetings can become a productive place for real conversations, bringing security closer to the heart of the business and gaining widespread buy-in to make your job easier.